bcgov/platform-developer-docs/src/docs/platform-architecture-reference/openshift-network-policies.md

     provisioned-by: argocd
 spec:
   podSelector: {}
+  ingress:
+    - from:
+        - namespaceSelector:
+            matchLabels:
+              kubernetes.io/metadata.name: openshift-operators
+    - from:
+        - namespaceSelector:
+            matchLabels:
+              network.openshift.io/policy-group: console
   policyTypes:
   - Ingress
 ```

-The deny by default network policy is there to enforce the zero trust networking or walled garden pattern.
+The default network policy is there to enforce the zero trust networking or walled garden pattern.
 So we start by denying all then build our allow list.
+It also allows for the use of the Web Terminal Operator by way of the two 'ingress from' rules listed above.

-To test the `deny-by-default` network policy and see if you can curl the http server running in one pod from another pod.
-Update the command below based on your pod name and pod ip address.
+To test the default-deny rule, see if you can curl the http server running in one pod from another pod.
+Update the command below based on your pod name and pod IP address.

-`oc -n [-dev] rsh [pod1 name] curl -v [pod2 ip]:8080`
+`oc -n [-dev] rsh [pod1 name] curl -v [pod2 IP]:8080`

 what it should look like: